amastrobera/java_course_proj/README.md

 Install MySQL if you haven't yet.
 You can do it directly from the command line.

     sudo apt-get install mysql-server -y

+MySQL Connector library is installed locally in the project, and contained in the folder **libs**.

 *Optional*.
 Install a GUI to use it.
 I used MySQL Workbench.
 [Download](https://cdn.mysql.com//Downloads/MySQLGUITools/mysql-workbench-community-6.3.10-1ubuntu16.04-amd64.deb)

     sudo dpkg -i mysql-workbench-community-6.3.10-1ubuntu16.04-amd64.deb
     sudo apt-get -f install

-Install MySQL Connector for Java.
+*Optional*.
+Install *your own library* MySQL Connector for Java.
 [Download](https://cdn.mysql.com//Downloads/Connector-J/mysql-connector-java_8.0.11-1ubuntu16.04_all.deb)

     sudo dpkg -i mysql-connector-java_8.0.11-1ubuntu16.04_all.deb
     sudo apt-get -f install